infinyon/labs-projects/data-pipelines/hackernews-reader.md

 # Hackernews Reader (ingest pipeline)

-This project uses [http-sink] to build an XML reader that ingests hackernews articles, converts them to `json`, divides them into records, and publishes each record to a topic.
+Hackernews Reader uses [http-source] to build an XML reader that ingests hackernews articles, converts them to `json`, divides them into records, and publishes each record to a topic.

 ## Objective

-This project aims to demonstrate how to query XML RSS feeds and convert each article into an individual JSON event for downstream processing.
+Show an example on how to query XML RSS feeds and convert each article into an individual JSON event for downstream processing.

 ## Prerequsites